The Three-Body Limit Cycle: Universal Form for General Regulators: STM Equation with General Regulator

 with $\tilde{\varphi} = s_0\ln[\tilde{\Lambda}_\ast/\Lambda]$.
 Determining the running of $H_0$ is equivalent to analyzing how the phase of the solution $\psi(k)$ depends on $H_0$ in Eq.~\eqref{eq:STM_proof}.

 Since Eq.~\eqref{eq:STM_proof} is homogeneous, the overall normalization of $\psi$ can be chosen freely.
 With

 one obtains the inhomogeneous equation

 We emphasize that the removal of $\psi$ from the second term in Eq. \eqref{eq:STM_proof} is of vital importance, and only possible when the three-body regulator is separable.
-Denoting by $\psi_0(s)$ and $\psi_1(s)$, respectively, the solutions of Eq.~\eqref{eq:STM_proof2} for $H_0=0,1$ that satisfy Eq.~\eqref{psi_norm}, the general solution can be written as
+We denote by $\psi_0(s)$ and $\psi_1(s)$ the solutions of Eq.~\eqref{eq:STM_proof2} for $H_0 = 0$ and $H_0 = 1$, respectively, that satisfy Eq.~\eqref{psi_norm}.
+The general solution can be written as the sum of the solution of the homogeneous equation and a particular solution of the inhomogeneous equation,